syncfusion-content/maui-docs/MAUI/Calendar/overview.md

 # Overview of .NET MAUI Calendar (SfCalendar)

-The Syncfusion .NET MAUI Calendar (SfCalendar) allows user to select a Single date, Multiple dates or a Range of dates.
-It provides Month, Year, Decade, and Century view options for quickly navigate to the desired date.
-It supports minimum dates, maximum dates, enable past dates, and disabled dates to restrict the date selection.
+Syncfusion .NET MAUI Calendar (SfCalendar) is a calendar control that allows users to select a Single date, Multiple dates, or a Range of dates.
+It provides various view options such as a Month, Year, Decade, and Century, which allow users to quickly navigate to the desired date.
+It also supports minimum dates, maximum dates, enable past dates, and disabled dates to restrict the date selection.

 ## Key features